codeofmohit/netflix-gpt/README.md

       - md/lg : for desktop
       - by default : whatever styling is there would be for mobile

-- Bug fixes + making the project stable as much as possible ❌
+- Bug fixes + making the project stable as much as possible + additional features ❌
   - plan once the above points are done ...
+  - show hide password option

 # Features